AdorableCattyy/AdorableCattyy/README.md

 • I have social anxiety, and even online, I am still uncomfortable with strangers, that's why I mostly set my status to DNIUF or DNIUCF.

+• I tend to talk a lot !
+Especially about my insterests <3

 • English is not my first language and I'm not exactly good at it, so please correct me if I made mistakes !

 • I sometimes have Crowd / Cover discomfort !
 So don't cover me if you're not my friend !